Mahjong: Dice, markers, and counting pieces

 Depending on the variation, two or three dice are usually used to decide what part of the wall to start dealing from.
 They are six-sided dice, traditionally but not necessarily Chinese dice with red one and four pips.

 The dealer marker is a round or square object that the dealer places to the side to remind players who the dealer is.
 The wind marker may be used which indicates the current prevailing wind.
 In some cases the dealer marker and the wind marker are represented by one large marker, usually a small wheel where one can swivel the outer circle to indicate the prevailing wind (which the dealer holds onto), a cube with the four winds placed onto four of the sides which can be placed in a hollow square (the dealer holds onto it), or a cylinder locked into frame which can be rolled to expose the wind on the top.
 Japanese mahjong, especially in a gambling environment, may optionally use four yakitori markers to indicate which players have not won a hand yet and has to pay a penalty.

 There are a variety of counting pieces used in different countries.
 They range from Chinese or Japanese counting sticks (thin sticks with various dots on them to represent various points), jetons, play money, paper and pencil, or various apps on touchscreen devices used to calculate and keep scores.

 Rules

 Japanese and Korean mahjong have some special rules.
 A player cannot win by a discard if that player had already discarded that piece, where players' discards are kept in neat rows in front of them.
 Players may declare ready, meaning that they need one tile to win, cannot change their hand and win extra points if they win.
 Some rules may replace some of the number 5 tiles with red tiles, as they can earn more points.
 Korean mahjong does not allow melded (stolen) chows.

-Taiwanese mahjong adds three tiles to a hand requiring a 5th set to be formed, making a clean hand or all-pong hand very difficult to procure.
+Taiwanese mahjong adds three tiles to a hand requiring a 5th set to be formed, making a clean hand or all-pung hand very difficult to procure.

 American mahjong has distinctive game mechanics and the article on American mahjong details these.
 Some differences include many special patterns, a different scoring system and the use of jokers and five-of-a-kind.